 In the forest of collectibles, The Boyds Collection bears are watching.
-It sells resin, porcelain, and plush renditions of bears and other animals, including its Bearstones figurines and its J.B.
+The company sold resin, porcelain, and plush renditions of bears and other animals, including its Bearstones figurines and its J.B.
 Bean & Associates line of fully-jointed bears and other animals.
-It also sells other collectibles and home décor items, such as stationery and picture frames.
-Boyds has boasted licensed products via deals with NASCAR and Coca-Cola.
-Products are designed to appeal to older women (although it has added items for men).
-Its products are sold primarily in US gift shops and department stores, as well as through catalogs and trade shows.
-In 2008 Boyds granted Enesco a license to design, make, and market some of its products.
+It also sold other collectibles and home décor items, such as stationery and picture frames.
+Boyds has licensed products via deals with NASCAR and Coca-Cola.
+Its products were sold primarily in US gift shops and department stores, as well as through catalogs and trade shows.
+The company is owned by Enesco, which put the bear-making company into hibernation in late 2014, citing poor market conditions.

 Boyds inked a deal with QVC in 2009 and now also peddles its products through the company, as well.
 Its other partnerships include Danbury Mint for fine collectibles, Custom Direct for checks and mailing labels, Andrews McMeel for books, and the likes of Wal-Mart, Hobby Lobby, and Hancock Fabrics for Boyds-inspired fabric by the yard.
 In recent years, the company has transitioned its sales strategy from an in-house operation to a national direct sales force.
 It also sells its products through home parties in certain US states, as a direct seller, like Avon.